 These codes might include information about the country, the office and the department requesting the purchase plus a running number.
-An example might look like:

 An emergency response produces a quite important number of documents and each procurement documentation can occupy a large volume, which can make it difficult to find a specific document when it is needed.
-Hence the importance of labelling each folder and/or box in the most harmonised way possible, thinking of those who will come after the initial response phase.
+Hence the importance of labeling each folder and/or box in the most harmonized way possible, thinking of those who will come after the initial response phase.
 The common archiving approach allows documents to be tracked more easily, while also allowing sensitive files to be identified faster in an emergency.

 Procurement is common - almost everyone does it automatically every day.
 However, for a procurement officer, procurement is a challenge in itself.
 Humanitarian logisticians purchase using funds provided by external donors to buy items and services defined by other colleagues with the aim to cover beneficiary needs.
 In order to align all those interests becomes essential to have some norms and tools.